DBrianKimmel/PyHouse/README.rst

 the beginnings of a UPB system included along with X-10 beginnings.
 Some of the controllers used for development are serial connections with the computer while the newer controllers are USB connections.

+There are currently four pieces of the lighting system.
+The first of these is the Controller.

+The controller is the computer interface into the lighting system,  It talks to the computer via one of the drivers.
+Most seem to use a serial interface.
+The controllers then communicate with the rest of the lighting system.

+The second component is the light itself.
+These are either a replacement switch that is installed in the wall and replaces the standard light switch, or a module that plugs into an electrical outlet and controls a device plugged into the module.

+The third component is a switch.
+This is a module with one or more buttons that is not directly connected to a light.
+The buttons send signals to the controller and other lights to turn lights off and on.

+The fourth component is a scene.
+Scenes are logical rather than physical.
+A scene can control several lights at once and are usually associated with an action.
+A scene could be 'All lights On' for an emergency or 'In Bed' for night time sleeping.

 HVAC